 - Treasurer: Ivan Stoltzfus

-- Board Member at Large: Dan J. Fisher
+- Board Members at Large: Dan J. Fisher, Sam King, Jake Stoltzfus

 - Deputy Chief: Steve Petersheim